Austinkkk3/Bob-Dev-Day-Track-C/BUILD_GUIDE_SIMPLE.md

 ## Get Your Credentials

-Before writing any code, you need two pieces of information from IBM Cloud.
+Before writing any code, you need three pieces of information from IBM Cloud.

 ### Step 1: Get IBM Cloud API Key